 Process the Birds

 Depending on the laws, your markets, and your comfort level, you may decide to slaughter and process the chickens on the farm.
-I've done it both ways: by myself and taking them to a slaughterhouse.
 While the slaughterhouse is far easier, it's also incredibly expensive and adds a lot to the cost of each bird.

 There are also mobile slaughterhouses in some areas.
 A trailer or "mobile poultry processing unit" comes to your farm and processes the birds on-farm for you.
 Some of these have a minimum number of birds, so be sure to consider that when making your business plan.